stom66/blender-dcltk-scene-slicer/README.md

 ### Features

+* It slices, it dices, and it exports to glTF!
-* Export tiles to GLtf - supports Draco compression
+* Supports Draco compression
-* Export tileset data to JSON - supports minification
+* Exports tileset data to JSON
 * Configurable tile size and origin

 Installation